 In 1853, Hawthorne was appointed the American Consul to England.
 He lived in Liverpool for four years and kept a journal related to his travels and observations in England.
 When his appointment was complete, he toured Italy.
 His reflections on these travels were published in his fictional work, The Marble Faun.
 Around the time of publication, the Hawthorne family returned to The Wayside.

 Hawthorne continued to write into his later years, including a report about his 1862 visit to Washington D.C. in which he met President Lincoln and visited the Civil War Battlefields in Virginia.
 His final publication was Our Old Home (1863) which was a series of essays about England and Anglo-American relations.
-In 1864, Hawthorne travelled to New Hampshire with President Franklin Pierce.
+In 1864, Hawthorne traveled to New Hampshire with President Franklin Pierce.
 He died on May 19 and is buried at Sleepy Hollow Cemetery, Concord, MA.

 To learn more about Nathaniel Hawthorne and his time in Salem, consider the Essex National Heritage Hawthorne Walking Tour.
 This is available for purchase at the Salem Maritime National Historic Site Visitor Center and includes admission for a tour at The House of the Seven Gables.